Yuanyun-Yong/Horror-Game/README.md

   - Semi open-world
     - Players guided by a map to know where to go
     - "Semi" as there are places players need to go to for the narrative/story to make sense (though there is no specific order they must do them)
+    -
+    -

+- Scenes:
+  1. Player wakes up on a slab
+  2.
 */